Anglo-Zanzibar War

-The Anglo-Zanzibar War was a military conflict fought between the United Kingdom and the Zanzibar Sultanate on 27 August 1896.
+The Anglo-Zanzibar War was a military conflict fought between the United Kingdom and the Sultanate of Zanzibar on 27 August 1896.
 The conflict lasted between 38 and 45 minutes, marking it as the shortest recorded war in history.
-The immediate cause of the war was the death of the pro-British Sultan Hamad bin Thuwaini on 25 August 1896 and the subsequent succession of Sultan Khalid bin Barghash.
+The immediate cause of the war was the suspicious death of the pro-British Sultan Hamad bin Thuwaini on 25 August 1896 and the subsequent succession of Sultan Khalid bin Barghash.
 The British authorities preferred Hamoud bin Mohammed, who was more favourable to British interests, as sultan.
-In the agreement of 14 June 1890 instituting a British protectorate over Zanzibar, a candidate for accession to the sultanate should obtain the permission of the British consul, and Khalid had not fulfilled this requirement.
+The agreement of 14 June 1890, instituting a British protectorate over Zanzibar, specified that a candidate for accession to the sultanate should obtain the permission of the British consul; Khalid had not fulfilled this requirement.
 The British considered this a casus belli and sent an ultimatum to Khalid demanding that he order his forces to stand down and leave the palace.
 In response, Khalid called up his palace guard and barricaded himself inside the palace.

-The ultimatum expired at 09:00 East Africa Time (EAT) on 27 August, by which time the British had gathered two cruisers, three gunboats, 150 marines and sailors, and 900 Zanzibaris in the harbour area.
+The ultimatum expired at 09:00 local time on 27 August, by which time the British had gathered two cruisers, three gunboats, 150 marines and sailors, and 915 Zanzibaris in the harbour space, ready to surround the Sultan's palace.
 The Royal Navy contingent were under the command of Rear-Admiral Harry Rawson and the pro-Anglo Zanzibaris were commanded by Brigadier-General Lloyd Mathews of the Zanzibar army (who was also the First Minister of Zanzibar).
-Around 2,800 Zanzibaris defended the palace; most were recruited from the civilian population, but they also included the sultan's palace guard and several hundred of his servants and slaves.
+Around 2,800 Zanzibaris defended the palace; most were recruited from the civilian population, but they also included the sultan's palace guards and several hundred of his servants and slaves.
 The defenders had several artillery pieces and machine guns, which were set in front of the palace sighted at the British ships.
 A bombardment, opened at 09:02, set the palace on fire and disabled the defending artillery.
 A small naval action took place, with the British sinking the Zanzibari royal yacht HHS Glasgow and two smaller vessels.
 Some shots were also fired ineffectually at the pro-British Zanzibari troops as they approached the palace.
 The flag at the palace was shot down and fire ceased at 09:46.

 The sultan's forces sustained roughly 500 casualties, while only one British sailor was injured.
 Sultan Khalid received asylum in the German consulate before escaping to German East Africa (in the mainland part of present Tanzania).
 The British quickly placed Sultan Hamoud in power at the head of a puppet government.
-The war marked the end of the Zanzibar Sultanate as a sovereign state and the start of a period of heavy British influence.
+The war marked the end of the Sultanate of Zanzibar as a sovereign state and the start of a period of heavy British influence.